 For the Teacher

 Plan your field trip visit free of charge.
 Come tour the Museum before your class arrives to best utilize our resources.
-Contact the education director to arrange a time to tour the facilities.
+Contact the volunteer coordinator to arrange a time to tour the facilities.
 Receive 10% off merchandise you purchase for your classroom in the Museum Store.

-If you teach in Clatsop, Columbia, Tillamook, Pacific, Wahkiakum County or the Kelso/Longview area, our “Museum in the Schools” provides free programs in your classroom.
-Call the education director for available programs that come to your area.
+If you teach in Clatsop, Columbia, Tillamook, Pacific, Wahkiakum County or the Kelso/Longview area, we provide free programs within your classroom.
+Contact the education specialist for available programs that come to your area.